-I am Professor and Cooperative Extension Specialist in the Environmental Science, Policy and Management department at UC Berkeley.
+I am Professor and Cooperative Extension Specialist in the Environmental Science, Policy and Management department and affiliated Professor of Geography at UC Berkeley.
 I study the drivers, patterns and consequences of environmental change across California’s spatially complex, socially diverse and dynamic landscapes using integrated geospatial tools.
 My work using GIS, remote sensing, historical data archives, web infrastructure, and participatory technologies enables interdisciplinary collaboration, data-rich and analysis-intensive geospatial research, and active outreach across a number of academic domains with significant societal impact.

 I am very conscious of the speed at which our geospatial field is evolving, making the need to capture information from, and share information with broad scientific, regulatory, and public communities increasingly important.
 To that end I seek to build a community interested in applied geospatial research and outreach locally at UC Berkeley and across the state.
 I am faculty director of the Geospatial Innovation Facility and Director of the ANR Statewide Program in Informatics and Geographic Information Systems (IGIS), both of which are dedicated to bringing cutting-edge mapping technology to the ANR network, students, staff, faculty, and the public.
 The GIF/IGIS host workshops, conferences, and geolunches.
 Come visit us on the web or in person in Mulford Hall.

 - Faculty Director of the Geospatial Innovation Facility;

 - Director, ANR Statewide Program in Informatics and Geographic Information Systems (IGIS);